 - In a large Dutch oven over medium-high heat, heat the remaining 2 tbs of oil.
 Sprinkle salt and pepper over the chicken pieces.
 When the oil is hot enough that a drop of water sputters, add the chicken, in batches being careful to not overcrowd, and cook uncovered until browned on both sides, about 4 minutes on each side.
 Transfer the chicken to a plate.

-- Add the tomato paste, red wine, ½ cup of the stock, and thyme to the pot.
+- Add the tomato paste, red wine, ½ cup of the stock, thyme and bay leaf to the pot.
 Bring to a boil over medium-high heat and deglaze the bottom of the pan, stirring to scrape up any browned bits.
 Return the chicken to the pot and cover.
 Reduce the heat to medium-low and simmer for about 30 minutes or until the chicken shows no sign of pink when the thickest parts are cut into.
 During the last 5 minutes, add the bacon, onions and mushrooms.
 Using a slotted spoon, transfer the chicken and vegetables to a platter and tent with aluminum foil to keep warm.

 - Heat the butter in the Dutch oven over medium-high heat.
 Once melted add the flour and whisk to combine.
 Continue whisking until the mixture reaches a light golden brown.
 Add the remaining chicken stock (1/2 cup), whisking until smooth and thickened.
 Season with salt and pepper.
 Return the chicken and vegetables to the pot and turn to coat with the sauce.